 Part of me wanted to jump in and make everything I possibly could…while the other part of me just wanted to push it in the corner and not worry about starting my first project or figuring it out.
 My craft projects could wait!

 Thank you to Cricut for working with us on this post!

-I was SO excited to see how many of you have enjoyed my Cricut 101 for Beginners post – it’s made me happy to hear some of you say that it really helped you feel less discouraged.
+I was SO excited to see how many of you have enjoyed my Cricut 101 for Beginners post – it has made me happy to hear some of you say that it really helped you feel less discouraged.
 It even inspired me to make a Cricut Support Group with my friend, Sydney, from Tastefully Frugal (come and join)!
 It’s a great way to get ideas.
 You never know, you could even start a Cricut side hustle to make some extra money!

 I also see a lot of people wondering “Will I use the machine enough to justify the price?”

 And hopefully, this post will help you to answer all three of those questions.
-I have divided this post into different sections based on the material that is being used.
+I have divided this post into different categories based on the material that is being used.
 This is not an all-encompassing list – there are literally limitless options when it comes to cutting with the Cricut!
 From adhesive vinyl to fabric crafts and typical cardstock, the Cricut maker machine can really do it all.

-Also, I feel that though this machine is expensive, the fact that it can do so much absolutely justifies the cost.
-You can make cards, gifts, and even make baby moccasins!
-I am kicking myself for not addressing my Christmas cards with it!
+Also, I feel that though this machine is expensive, the fact that it can do so much absolutely justifies the extra cost.
+You can make cards, DIY, gifts, wood signs, and even make baby moccasins!
+I am kicking myself for not addressing my Christmas cards with it this past holiday season!

-I really feel like when you can make something at home, you can save money (most of the time) since the cost of materials is typically lower.
+I really feel like when you can make something at home, you can save a lot of money (most of the time) since the cost of materials is typically lower.